DanielZellner/Konf_M20_Arfin_Vattappillil_Zellner/README.md

 Mistakes that were made in the first and the second task are mostly removed, and readme update, for easier reading

 ## Third task:
+### Zellner:
+#### 03.06.2021 16:52
+I created a Cash-Register class and a days class with JUnits-Tests with 100% coverage and a few updates in the main class to see if it works.
+At the moment it is all the selling branch and will be futher merged into the main branch